shuent/markdown-generator/README.md

 - **For the Blogger & Content Creator:**
   - **Before:** "Ugh, I need to figure out the filename slug and copy the frontmatter from last week's post."
-  - **After:** Run `mdg "my-article"`, and start writing immediately.
-The file is created with the slug you want, and you can edit the title and other metadata directly in the generated markdown file.
+  - **After:** Run `mdg --var slug="my-article" title="My Article" tags="tech,tutorial"`, and start writing immediately.
+The file is created with all your metadata pre-filled.
 Your creative flow is never interrupted.

 - **For the Documentation Team:**
   - **Before:** New team members create files with inconsistent naming conventions (`YYYY-MM-DD` vs `DD-MM-YYYY`) and forget required frontmatter fields.